Alphaopen/alphalogic_api/docs/alphalogic_api.rst

         def handle_before_remove_device(self):
             # remove object by user

-2) Situation 2: Load object from configuration
+2) Situation 2: Object has been loaded from configuration
 ::
     class Controller(Object):